VeltrixOfficial/SpoFiy/README.md

 -You can customize it however you want.
 You can place an image of the recommended size (340X133 corner radius=18) including the background as your background.
 The same applies to key assignment.
 You can assign any key you want.

+-You can adjust the location of the application from the Settings section (only left and center positions are valid)

+-You can also remove the background from the "Settings" section.

 The application does not support GIF, but it may be added in upcoming updates.🫤